 This main page serves as a blueprint for the White Collar Crime Policy Department’s work.
 Extensive information about our initiatives and links to all of our tools can be found on the following pages.

-The NACDL White Collar Criminal Defense College at Stetson will be held at Stetson University College of Law March 12-15, 2015.
-WCCDC is a “boot-camp” program for practitioners wishing to gain key advocacy skills and learn substantive white collar law.
-The program will cover client retention, investigation in a white collar case, handling searches and grand jury subpoenas, and dealing with parallel proceedings.
-For more information, click here.
+The NACDL White Collar Criminal Defense College at Stetson (March 16-19, 2017) is a “boot-camp” program for practitioners wishing to gain key advocacy skills and learn substantive white collar law.
+For more information, click here!